Virtual Career Planning & Development Workshop

 That metaphor is further broken down into a series of nine steps (See attached graphic).

-We will be running a series of three, 1 hour webinars in August on the 18th, 20th and 25th to help you understand this approach and begin to learn how to structure your personal career strategy so that you will be not only more empowered, but also more successful and satisfied with the results of your own personal career pursuits.
+We will be offering a six and a half hour workshop on Saturday April 10th to help you understand this approach and begin to learn how to structure your personal career strategy so that you will be not only more empowered, but also more successful and satisfied with the results of your own personal career pursuits.

 Speaker: Mike Callahan